Parametric strong lensing model of the galaxy cluster Abell 2390 from Euclid and MUSE observations: Strong lensing models

-with $\gamma = 0.2$ to be consistent with the observed fundamental plane relation.
+with $\gamma = 0.2$ in order to be consistent with the observed fundamental plane relation.

 Each galaxy is anchored at its measured position (see Tables \ref{tab:specmems1} and \ref{tab:photmems1}).
-Moreover, for each sub-halo (galactic) component, the value of the core radius is kept fixed to $\ang{;;0.005}$.
-Given the results of the fit of the generalized Faber--Jackson relation described above, in our models we adopt for $\sigma_{\mathrm{ref}}$ a Gaussian prior with mean $285\,\kms$ and standard deviation $41\,\kms$, whereas an uninformative prior is assumed on $r_{\mathrm{cut},\mathrm{ref}}$.
-In models M3--M4 and M7--M8, the BCG is excluded from the scaling relations, and described independently in terms of a spherical dPIE profile, with both the velocity dispersion and the truncation radius as free parameters.
+Moreover, for each sub-halo (galactic) component, the value of the core radius was kept fixed to $\ang{;;0.005}$.
+Given the results of the fit of the generalised Faber--Jackson relation described above, in our models we adopted for $\sigma_{\mathrm{ref}}$ a Gaussian prior with a mean of $285\,\kms$ and a standard deviation of $41\,\kms$, whereas an uninformative prior was assumed on $r_{\mathrm{cut},\mathrm{ref}}$.
+In models M3--M4 and M7--M8, the BCG is excluded from the scaling relations and described independently in terms of a spherical dPIE profile, with both the velocity dispersion and the truncation radius as free parameters.
 In a similar manner, in models M9 and M10, galaxy G29 (see Fig.~\ref{fig:image}) is excluded from the scaling relations and modelled either with a spherical (M9) or an elliptical (M10) dPIE mass density profile.
-This modelling choice is made upon the motivations better described in Sect.~\ref{lens_models_discussion}.
+This modelling choice was made upon the motivations described in Sect.~\ref{lens_models_discussion}.